benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - After presenting our compelling argument we got the greenlight to start React transition
 - Started building up stack and Design team came to us w/ opportunity also update visual design
-- Began building out design system I showed earlier
+- Began building out a design system
-- First consumer was team building ambitious new event creation experience
-- Existing experience pre-dates Backbone and mostly written in jQuery soup; complete rewrite
-- Over time built up EDS and more teams began creating app
-- No plan to stop and convert everything over; opportunistic rewrites

 /////